 Support Timber Industry.
-Perform reviews of private timber harvest should they occur for adherence to the Forest Practices Act.
-Provide information and technical expertise in the management of forest resources if and when it may be needed by the industry.
+Continue to perform reviews of private timber harvests for adherence to the Forest Practices Act and provide information and technical expertise in the management of forest resources to this industry.

 Wildland Fire Suppression.
 DOF shall continue to provide wildland fire suppression within the planning area consistent with the requirements of the Alaska Interagency Fire Management Plan.